cloudmesh-community/fa19-523-171/project/report.md

 9.)
 Debugged the flask application in the local using POSTMAN - Done .
 10.)
 Extend the flask application to read from the URL and get the data downloaded from URL and load in to Google cloud storage - In Progress.<br/>
 11.)
 Development of AWS Lambda application - Not Started .

+# Project Scope changed from streaming to AwsS3 to Local and Local to AwsS3

+Professor wants to fix the AwsS3 Provider and add some new functionality and test and benchmark the new chages.
+Now AwsS3 provider has been fixed and and the new functionality(checking bucket exists ,if not create code) has been implemented in the provider.
+Pytests have been updated to print out benchamarks and the code has been tested using Pytests and CMD commands.
+All the code has been checked to Cloudmesh-Storage transfer bucket and has been merged with master.